ClickHouse/ClickHouse/docs/en/sql-reference/functions/functions-for-nulls.md

 ## assumeNotNull {#assumenotnull}

-Results in an equivalent non-`Nullable` value for a [Nullable](../../sql-reference/data-types/nullable.md) type, defaulting to the zero-value for the type in case the original value is `NULL`
+Results in an equivalent non-`Nullable` value for a [Nullable](../../sql-reference/data-types/nullable.md) type.
+In case the original value is `NULL` the result is undetermined.
+See also `ifNull` and `coalesce` functions.

 ``` sql
 assumeNotNull(x)